Last Updated on March 21, 2021 by Julia Wilson

 - Common causes include pregnancy and lactation, hyperthyroidism, inflammatory bowel disease, diabetes, intestinal parasites, Cushing’s disease, exocrine pancreatic insufficiency, acromegaly and certain medications.

-- Any changes to appetite warrant a visit to the veterinarian.
+- Any appetite changes warrant a visit to the veterinarian.

 - The medical term for an increased appetite is polyphagia.